CEA-expressing cancer (eg, colon cancer)

 a Vaccine was administered at SW 0, 4 and 24.
 The ELISPOT a nd ELISA results are from SW6 and SW26 PBMC and serum samples.

 The alphavaccine vector system is considered to be unusually well-suited for tumor immunotherapy because of its ability to generate a comprehensive immune response with both antibodies and T cells that specifically target tumor-associated antigens, and an apparent ability to sustain immunologic activity over repeated use despite the presence of an immune response to the vector.
 Both cytotoxic T lymphocytes (CTL) and antibodies (e.g., Herceptin P ® ) are recognized as key effector mechanisms in anti-cancer immunity.
 However, most tumor -associated antigens are “self” proteins, and if active cancer immunotherapy is to be effective, a vaccine must be able to break the immunological tolerance to self antigens.
 In preclinical studies, alphavaccines have been demonstrated to break tolerance in mice transgenic for neu, the rat homolog of HER2, as well as in rats expressing rat HER2/ neu.
-As part of a program project grant from NCI to fund the development of an immunotherapeutic vaccine for colon cancer, pre-clinical studies demonstrated that tolerance to self antigen was broken in mice transgenic for carcinoembryonic antigen (CEA) by alphavaccines expressing CEA.
-These results provided the support to advance this vaccine into clinical testing, described below.
+As part of a program project grant from NCI for development of an immunotherapeutic vaccine for colon cancer, pre-clinical studies demonstrated that tolerance to self antigen was broken in mice transgenic for carcinoembryonic antigen (CEA) by alphavaccines expressing CEA.
+These results provided the support to advance this vaccine into clinical testing.

 Protective immunity to CMV involves both humoral and cellular mechanisms.
 Therefore an effective vaccine will need to stimulate both neutralizing antibody and T cell responses to the vaccine expressed viral antigens.
 AlphaVax designed its CMV alphavaccine candidate to express three different CMV proteins (AVX601).
 Two proteins, pp65 and I E1, are the principal targets for cellular immune responses in CMV seropositive individuals, and a third, glycoprotein gB, is the principal target for neutralizing antibody responses.
 Extensive preclinical data demonstrated the ability of alphavaccines expressing these proteins to elicit a balanced immune response to the three CMV proteins in animal models.